Universal relations between thermoelectrics and noise in mesoscopic transport across a tunnel junction

 \section{Abstract}

 We develop a unified theory of weakly probed differential observables for currents and noise in transport experiments.
 Our findings uncover a set of universal transport relations between thermoelectric and noise properties of a system probed through a tunnel contact, with the Wiedemann-Franz law being just one example of such universality between charge and heat currents.
-We apply this theory to various quantum dot systems, including multichannel Kondo, quantum Hall and Sachdev-Ye-Kitaev quantum dots, and demonstrate that each of the microscopic theories is characterized by a set of universal relations connecting conductance and thermoelectrics with noise.
+We apply this theory to various quantum systems, including multichannel Kondo, quantum Hall and Sachdev-Ye-Kitaev quantum dots, resonant impurity and two-stage Kondo models, and demonstrate that each of the microscopic theories is characterized by a set of universal relations connecting conductance and thermoelectrics with noise.
 Violations of these relations indicate additional energy scales emerging in a system.

 Quantum transport probes are widely used for obtaining information about mesoscopic systems.
 Thermoelectric and shot noise measurements are employed for detecting signatures of Kondo physics \cite{Scheibner2005, Yamauchi2011, Borzenets2020} and characterization of quantum dots \cite{Godijin1999, Barthold2006}, serve as direct quantum information probes \cite{Hartman2018}.
 In heavy fermion materials and strange metals, they provide experimental \cite{Dong2013, Chen2023} and theoretical \cite{Wang2024, Gleis2025, Mravlje2016} insights into the nature of the charge carriers and interactions dominating in different regimes.
 In holographic systems, the transport observables are related to thermodynamics of black holes \cite{Sachdev2015, Davison2017, Inkof2020}.
-In addition to widely used thermoelectric and shot noise measurements, delta-T noise, arising purely due to temperature bias, has been recently measured experimentally \cite{Lumbroso2018, Sivre2019, Larocque2020}, which opens possibilities for utilizing it as an experimental probe.
+In addition to widely used thermoelectric and shot noise measurements \cite{Martin2005}, delta-T noise, arising purely due to temperature bias, has been recently measured experimentally \cite{Lumbroso2018, Sivre2019, Larocque2020}, which opens possibilities for utilizing it as an experimental probe.
 Nevertheless, it is often experimentally challenging to probe differential transport observables, as this procedure requires a simultaneous control over different biases applied to a system \cite{Scheibner2005}.
 Furthermore, such probes may give ambiguous results about the microscopic properties of the system.
 For instance, violations of the Wiedemann-Franz (WF) law may have various underlying reasons \cite{Vavilov2005, Tanatar2007, Kubala2008}.